-As detailed further in this paper, usual, i.e. non-blind, QPT, as well as the above first form of BQPT, use sample frequencies of the above-mentioned measurement outcomes at the output of the process (i.e. normalized cumulative values associated with these outcomes), derived from many copies of each considered state value.
+As detailed further in this paper, usual, i.e., nonblind, QPT, as well as the above first form of BQPT, use sample frequencies of the above-mentioned measurement outcomes at the output of the process (i.e., normalized cumulative values associated with these outcomes), derived from many copies of each considered state value.
 To apply such methods, one should therefore be able to prepare many copies of the same input state, which is cumbersome.
-Our second contribution in this paper (see Section V) then consists of extensions of the above BQPT methods, which also allow one to use few copies or even one instance (i.e. preparation) of each quantum state.
-The numerical performance of this second type of methods is reported in Section VI, whereas its applications are presented in Section VII, together with conclusions drawn from this investigation.
+Our second contribution in this paper (see Sec.
+V) then consists of extensions of the above BQPT methods, which also allow one to use few copies or even one instance (i.e., preparation) of each quantum state.
+The numerical performance of this second type of methods is reported in Sec.
+VI.
+This performance is then compared to that of nonblind QPT methods also dedicated to Heisenberg coupling, that we introduce in Sec.
+VII, where we also provide an analysis of their theoretical properties.
+The applications of BQPT methods are presented in Sec.
+VIII, together with conclusions drawn from this investigation and an outline of its potential extensions.